vishwamohansinghnegi/Sentiment-Analysis-LSTM/README.md

 ## Web App

-The **Streamlit** web app lets users input text and get sentiment predictions (positive, negative, neutral) using any of the trained models.
+The **Streamlit** web app lets users input text and get sentiment predictions (positive, negative) using any of the trained models.

 ## Getting Started